TinoTano/AoE_Project2/docs/JosepPage.md

 Josep Huguet, born in 1997.
 Nineteen year-old student at UPC.

 ## What did I do?
-I was in charge of the whole UI system: Images, buttons, texts, etc. Also created the scene manager that holds the scenes.
+I was in charge of the whole UI system with help of XML: Images, buttons, texts, etc. Also created the scene manager that holds the scenes.

 ![hello](http://i.imgur.com/3FdL0Y1.jpg)